kbhave/TicketService/README.md

 Have used JUnit with Spring-test to unit test HTTP endpoints.
 I might not complete this part though due to time constraints.

+## Error Handling
+Spring Boot provides the /error mapping by default to handle errors gracefully.
+I have also included a small method 'handleException' to handle specific exceptions like IllegalArgumentException and NullPointerException in the RestController.

 ## Installation and instructions to run

 Build using the following command: